tarosky/taro-custom-style/README.md

 Do you need custom CSS for specific page or category?
 So try this plugin and Taro Custom Style gives you meta boxes with Cool editor.

+- Custom style for posts and taxonomies.
+- Style group for posts.

 ## Installation